typelevel/discipline-specs2/docs/docs/index.md

 ## Quick Start

-To use discipline-specs2 in an existing SBT project with Scala 2.11 or a later version, add the following dependencies to your
-`build.sbt` depending on your needs:
+To use discipline-specs2 in an existing SBT project with Scala 2.12, 2.13 or 3.1, add the following dependencies to your `build.sbt` depending on your needs:

 ```scala